Litecoin Price Prediction: LTC/USD Bullish Amidst Strong Selling Pressure

 Litecoin Price Prediction: Conclusion

 Despite huge selling pressure, Litecoin’s outlook seems pretty bullish.
-Santiment’s 30-day MVRV model (or Market Value to Realized Value) signifies buying signals if history is a thing.
+Santiment’s 30-day MVRV model (Market Value to Realized Value) signifies buying signals if history is a thing.
 The technical metric drove the value of litecoin by 97% during the last LTC bull run.

 Conclusion